addegbenga/orderfast/README.md

 ## Overview

 This project explores backend technologies by building a simple food delivery app.
 The app includes features such as order processing, real-time location tracking, notifications, and more.

-Features will be added gradually, this is just a hobby project.
+Features will be added gradually, as this is a hobby project.

 ## Technology Stack

-- **Backend**: Node.js, Express, or NestJS for API development.
+- **Backend**: Node.js with Express or NestJS for API development.
-- **Database**: PostgreSQL with PostGIS, MongoDB.
+- **Database**: PostgreSQL with PostGIS for structured data, MongoDB for real-time data.
-- **Message Queue**: RabbitMQ, Apache Kafka.
+- **Message Queue**: RabbitMQ or Apache Kafka.
 - **Real-time Updates**: Redis Pub/Sub, WebSockets.
 - **Background Processing**: Bull (a Node.js queue library) or Kue.
 - **Notification Service**: AWS SNS, Twilio, Firebase Cloud Messaging.

 ## Features Checklist

-- **Database Selection**: PostgreSQL for structured data, MongoDB for real-time data.
+- **Database Selection**: Use PostgreSQL for structured data and MongoDB for real-time data.
 - **Authentication & Authorization**: Implement user authentication and authorization.
 - **Caching with Redis**: Cache frequently accessed data for improved performance.
 - **Background Tasks and Queues**: Manage order processing, geospatial queries, delivery agent matching, real-time location tracking, and notifications.